-Ameriprise Auto and Home Insurance is the marketing name of IDS Property and Casualty Insurance Company and Ameriprise Insurance Company, both of which are subsidiaries of Ameriprise Financial.
+Ameriprise Auto & Home Insurance is the marketing name of IDS Property and Casualty Insurance Company and Ameriprise Insurance Company, both of which are subsidiaries of Ameriprise Financial.

 It prides itself on maintaining high-quality customer service and handling all of its customers “with care.”

-But before you start researching their premium prices, you should check out this Ameriprise Auto insurance review to make sure that the company is truly a good fit for you and your family.
+But before you start researching their insurance products and premium prices, you should check out this Ameriprise Auto insurance review to make sure that this insurance provider is truly a good fit for you and your family.

 Ameriprise Auto Insurance

 Ameriprise’s online quote feature lets you create a policy that has the coverage you need quickly.